-This model can hold a 12 inch pizza or 4 slices of toast and the baking tray is more than big enough to hold veggies to roast for dinner.
+This model can hold a 12-inch pizza or 4 slices of toast, and the baking tray is more than big enough to hold several servings of veggies to roast for dinner.

 Breville BOV650XL Compact Smart Oven available on Wayfair

 Unlike the larger ovens, the BOV650XL Compact does not include a pizza pan.
-It does includes a broil rack and a baking pan.
+It does includes a broiling rack and a baking pan.

 Breville BOV650CB Bamboo Cutting Board available on Amazon

-At a diminutive 16 x 13 x 9 inches, the BOV450XL Mini can still fit an 11 inch pizza and 4 slices of toast.
+At a diminutive 16 x 13 x 9 inches, the BOV450XL Mini can still fit an 11-inch pizza or 4 slices of toast.